As American as Shoofly Pie

 As American as Shoofly Pie: The Foodlore and Fakelore of Pennsylvania Dutch Cuisine is a 2013 nonfiction book by William Woys Weaver, published by University of Pennsylvania Press.

 Weaver explores authentic Pennsylvania Dutch cuisine, with recipes of such included, and the imitation cuisine served to tourists in Lancaster County, Pennsylvania, of which shoofly pie is in the latter category.

 The book includes content about the groundhog lodges (grundsau lodges).

 Background

 The author did ethnographic and food history works.
 He conducted interviews with historians, Amish people involved in food preparation, and people who run restaurants.
-He also consulted historical literature including restaurant menis, recipe books and cookbooks.
+He also consulted historical literature including restaurant menus, recipe books and cookbooks.

 Reception

 Jennifer Rachel Dutch of York College argued that the exploration of authentic cuisine was the "most important contribution" present in the work.